petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/using-multiple-display-page-templates-to-create-multi-step-applications.md

 1. Add a *Heading* fragment to the left grid module in your collection display and click on it twice.
 Under the Mapping tab, choose Description as the field.

-   This maps the text added to the Description field as the Heading content.
+   This action maps the text added to the Description field as the Heading content.

 1. Add a *Button* fragment to the right grid module in your collection display and click on the text twice to edit it.
 Change the text to *Edit*.